Growing Scientific Communities from the Ground Up

 The Department of Energy (DOE) created the National Science Bowl in 1991 to encourage students to excel in mathematics and science and to pursue careers in these fields.
 Approximately 240,000 students have participated in the National Science Bowl throughout its 24 year history, and it is one of the nation’s largest science competitions.
 In 1991, 18 regional high school tournaments took place; this year, more than 9,500 high school students competed in 70 regional events across the United States as well as Puerto Rico and the U.S. Virgin Islands.

 NETL has been hosting regional qualifying competitions since that time.
-NETL facilitates four regional Science Bowls: the West Virginia Regional Science Bowl (WVSB) for high school students and the Southwestern Pennsylvanian Regional Science Bowl (SWPA), which hosts a competition for high school students and middle school students.
+NETL facilitates two regional Science Bowls: the West Virginia Regional Science Bowl (WVSB) and the Southwestern Pennsylvania Regional Science Bowl (SWPASB), with each event comprised of both a middle school and a high school competition.

 If you are interested in putting a team together at your school, attending to watch the competition, volunteering or being an event sponsor, please visit the following websites for information on the Regional Science Bowls.